 Senate Bill 644 aims to regulate access to intoxicating hemp products by prohibiting individuals under the age of 21 from purchasing or possessing such products.
 The bill introduces new definitions for "intoxicating cannabinoid," "intoxicating hemp product," and "nonintoxicating cannabinoid," clarifying that intoxicating hemp products are those containing intoxicating cannabinoids at specified concentrations.
-The bill also stipulates that the Department of Agriculture, Trade and Consumer Protection (DATCP) or law enforcement may seize intoxicating hemp products from individuals under 21, and imposes penalties for violations, which can range from civil forfeitures to fines and imprisonment based on the number of previous offenses.
+The bill also amends existing law to include that hemp encompasses intoxicating hemp products and establishes penalties for violations, which can range from civil forfeitures to fines and imprisonment depending on the number of previous offenses.

 Statutes affected: Bill Text: 94.55(1), 94.55